-In this article, I am going to explain what Synthetic phonics is, and if you find this phonics approach something you want to try, I will also share with you some valuable resources that can help you get started…
+In this article, I am going to explain what Synthetic phonics is.
+Besides, if after reading this article, you decide you want to go ahead and try the Synthetic Phonics approach to teaching reading, I will also share with you some valuable resources that can help you get started!

-The synthetic phonics approach for teaching children to read is used in some reading programs, and it is proven to be one of the most effective methods of teaching reading.
+The synthetic phonics approach to teaching reading, when taught in a structured manner, has proven to be one of the most powerful methods for reading instruction.